-Rugged and winding, the Tunica Trace, near the Louisiana/Mississippi border, was once an important route for Indians, early explorers and settlers.
-Today, the Tunica Trace Byway, running along Highway 66 from Angola to just north of St. Francisville, gives travelers a sample of the hills, forests, winding roads and open green spaces that make this section of Louisiana unusual.
+Rugged and winding, the Tunica Trace, near the Louisiana/Mississippi border, was once an important route for Native Americans, early explorers and settlers.
+Today, the Tunica Trace Scenic Byway, running along Highway 66 from Angola to just north of St. Francisville, gives travelers a sample of the hills, forests, winding roads and open green spaces that make this section of Louisiana unusual.
 The drive is especially pretty in the spring, when flowers bloom along the way.
 The byway itself is rural, but amenities lie at either end.
-Here’s a sample of what you’ll find:

 The home of the Louisiana State Penitentiary may seem an odd place to begin a byway journey, but Angola is an interesting community with a colorful past.
 The history of the prison itself is told in the Angola Museum, which also provides detail about the biggest annual event here, the Angola Prison Rodeo.
 The oldest such event in the country, this professional rodeo production is designed to benefit both the inmates and the West Feliciana Parish tourism industry.
 It draws thousands of spectators during weekends in October.